We found 287 chiropractors near Mercer Island, WA.

-Dr. Stephanie Woo practices chiropractic.
-Her average patient rating is 5.0 stars out of 5.
-Dr. Woo is in-network for Regence, Blue Cross/Blue Shield, and Aetna, in addition to other insurance carriers.
-Distinctions awarded to Dr. Woo include: Contributed to launching 4 chiropractic clinics; International chiropractic experience in Peru, El Salvador, and Argentina; and Life Chiropractic College West graduate – Honors Intern.
-She has an open panel.
+Dr. Stephanie Woo's area of specialization is chiropractic.
+On average, patients gave her a rating of 5.0 stars out of 5.
+She honors several insurance carriers, including Regence, Blue Cross/Blue Shield, and Aetna.
+Dr. Woo's practice is open to new patients.
+Awards and/or distinctions she has received include Contributed to launching 4 chiropractic clinics; International chiropractic experience in Peru, El Salvador, and Argentina; and Life Chiropractic College West graduate – Honors Intern.

 Clinical interests: Spinal Manipulation

 Dr. Deanna Arnill-Mutzel practices chiropractic in Bellevue, WA.
-Her areas of clinical interest consist of spinal decompression, laser treatment, and carpal tunnel syndrome.
+Areas of expertise for Dr. Arnill-Mutzel include spinal decompression, laser treatment, and carpal tunnel syndrome.

 Clinical interests: Spinal Decompression, Laser Treatment, Carpal Tunnel Syndrome, Weight Management

-Dr. Steven Matthewson specializes in chiropractic.
-Clinical interests for Dr. Matthewson include applied kinesiology and X-rays.
-He accepts Labor & Industries and Self-Pay/Uninsured insurance.
-He has received professional recognition including the following: Member Washington State Chiropractic Association Member-Kido Kwan Federation- Senior student.
+Dr. Steven Matthewson's area of specialization is chiropractic.
+Areas of particular interest for Dr. Matthewson include applied kinesiology and X-rays.
+He takes Labor & Industries and Self-Pay/Uninsured insurance.
+Dr. Matthewson has received the distinction of Member Washington State Chiropractic Association Member-Kido Kwan Federation- Senior student.

 Clinical interests: Applied Kinesiology, X-Rays